 LSCP Serious Incident Review Group - SIRG (Formerly CIG)

-Chair: D/Chief Inspector Investigations Mark Drew, Merseyside Police
+Chair: D/Chief Inspector Investigations Andrew McCourt, Merseyside Police

-The Critical Incident Group (CIG) is responsible for undertaking and establishing the need for a Local Child Safeguarding Practice Review (LCSPR) or any other review, ensuring that actions, based on recommendations from reviews, are implemented.
-In addition the Critical Incident Group work with the LSCP Learning, Practice & Workforce Development Group towards ensuring that the lessons are learned and any required changes to practice are implemented.
+The Serious Incident Review Group (SIRG) is responsible for undertaking and establishing the need for a Local Child Safeguarding Practice Review (LCSPR) or any other review, ensuring that actions, based on recommendations from reviews, are implemented.
+In addition the Serious Incident Review Group work with the LSCP Learning, Practice & Workforce Development Group towards ensuring that the lessons are learned and any required changes to practice are implemented.

 The Group has responsibility for monitoring the quality of work, commissioned by LSCP, from independent consultants including authors of overview reports and chairs of the review process.

-The CIG has responsibility for monitoring implementation of single agency action plans.
+The SIRG has responsibility for monitoring implementation of single agency action plans.
 Multi agency action plans are monitored by the LSCP Scrutiny, Audit and Review Group (SARG).

-The CIG contributes to the LSCP annual report.
+The SIRG contributes to the LSCP annual report.

 Membership